uosjapuelks/tp/docs/UserGuide.md

 It could also refer to file names like `Fridget.jar`.

 `ITEM_NAME` or `EXPIRY_DATE` - Texts which have been capitalized refer to parameters which the user should type in.
 For example:

-A command like `add ITEM_NAME /EXPIRY DATE` would actually be typed by the user as `add burger /2021-11-11`.
+A command like `add ITEM_NAME /EXPIRY_DATE` would actually be typed by the user as `add burger /2021-11-11`.

+:bulb: - This icon refers to tips that may help you make the best out of Fridget.

+:exclamation: - This icon refers to warnings to help you avoid mistakes when using Fridget.

 <hr/>